CDC 160 series: Overview

 A publishing company that purchased a CDC 160-A described it as "a single user machine with no batch processing capability.
 Programmers and/or users would go to the computer room, sit at the console, load the paper tape bootstrap and start up a program."

 The CDC 160-A was a simple piece of hardware, and yet provided a variety of features which were scaled-down capabilities found only on larger systems.
 It was therefore an ideal platform for introducing neophyte programmers to the sophisticated concepts of low-level input/output (I/O) and interrupt systems.

 All 160 systems had a paper-tape reader, and a punch, and most had an IBM Electric typewriter modified to act as a computer terminal.
 Memory on the 160 was 4096 12-bit words.
-The CPU had a 12-bit ones' complement accumulator but no multiply or divide.
+The CPU had a 12-bit ones' complement accumulator but no multiply or divide hardware.
 There was a full complement of instructions and several addressing modes.
 Indirect addressing was almost as good as index registers.
-The instruction set supported both relative (to the current P register) and absolute.
+The instruction set supported both relative (to the current P register) and absolute addressing.
 The original instruction set did not have a subroutine call instruction and could only address one bank of memory.

 In the 160-A model, a "return jump" and a memory bank-switch instruction was added.
 Return-jump allowed simple subroutine calls and bank switching allowed other 4K banks of memory to be addressed, albeit clumsily, up to a total of 32,768 words.
-The extra memory was expensive and had to live in a separate box as large as the 160 itself.
+The extra memory was expensive and had to be contained in a separate box as large as the 160 itself.
 The 160-A model could also accept a multiply/divide unit, which was another large and expensive peripheral box.

 In the 160 and 160-A, the memory cycle time was 6.4 microseconds.
 An add took two cycles.
 The average instruction took 15 microseconds, for a processing rate of 67,000 instructions per second.

 The 160G model extended the registers and memory words to 13 bits; in G mode, all 13 bits were used, while in A mode, only the lower 12 bits were used, for binary compatibility with the 160-A. The 160G added some instructions, including built-in multiply and divide instructions, and some additional addressing modes.

 Low-level I/O allowed control of devices, interfacing for determining device status, and for reading and writing data as either single bytes, or as blocks.
 I/O could be completed to a register, or to memory, or via a direct memory access (DMA) channel.
 The distinction between these I/O types was that regular I/O would 'hang' the CPU until the I/O operation completed, but DMA I/O allowed the CPU to proceed with instruction execution concurrently with the data transfer.
-The interrupt system was purely based on IO, meaning that all interrupts were generated externally.
+The interrupt system was purely based on I/O, meaning that all interrupts were generated externally.
 Interrupts were introduced to neophytes as being the alert mechanism by which a program could be informed that a previously initiated DMA I/O operation was completed.